top of page

 The 21st Century Green-Book is for all who are at risk of bias crime.

-Bias crime can happen to anyone, but some communities, like LGBTQ+ persons are more at-risk.
+Bias crime perpetrators and victims can be anyone, but some communities, like LGBTQ+ persons are more at-risk.
 The 21st Century Green-Book Project has three objectives for creating greater transparency to bias incidents in public spaces no matter who the perpetrator(s) or victim(s) might be:

 • Increase reporting on bias incidents